rchillyard/Number/README.md

 Versions
 ========
 * Version 1.2.7: Introduced dyadic _Log_ functions and, in general, renamed (natural) _log_ method as _ln_, allowing for new dyadic _log_ method.
+  * Also, fixed various bugs and restructured the Expression classes.
 * Version 1.2.6: Added Transcendental Numbers.
 * Version 1.2.5: Fixed badges in this README file; also added social card.
 * Version 1.2.4: Restored functioning of CircleCI as well as some very minor changes to Rational (and fewer ignored tests).